-- Work with OCSD's congressional delegation and administration officials to advance funding of resiliency needs, including impacts associated with sea level rise, seismic events, drought and general resiliency planning that would support OCSD's water recycling, conservation, and other resiliency projects. - Support legislation, policies and regulations that offer to provide below market bonding rate assistance to construct treatment facilities, including credit assistance, Build America Bonds, Municipal Facility Assistance and infrastructure banks.
-Focus should include modernizing wastewater treatment facilities including energy and water use efficiency as well as sustainable energy recovery technologies, core infrastructure assistance related wastewater treatment, funding of final stage of water recycling needs, and related demonstration of evolving technologies to address brine line needs. - Support legislation to label wipes as non-flushable/non-dispersible. - Identify opportunities to secure federal support of OCSD's capital project needs as part of any budget decision making process for the coming fiscal year. - Promote restoration of federal deductibility of state and local tax payments and oppose elimination or restriction on the use or availability of tax-exempt financing for public infrastructure. - Support maximum funding in annual federal appropriations for the Clean Water Act State Revolving Fund (CWSRF). - Work with Congress and the United States Environmental Protection Agency to streamline the Clean Water Act permitting processes.
-Provide assurances that CWSRF appropriations are not transferred to State Drinking Water State Revolving Fund (SRF) needs. - Support legislation to revise the SRF allocation formula to allow for appropriate and fair share of funding to California consistent with United States EPA study (20% increase in share). - Support removal of private activity Bond State Volume Cap as part of national infrastructure initiative on water and wastewater facilities to allow for innovative financing approaches. - Work with the EPA on emerging regulatory issues of concern including integrated planning, method development, monitoring effluent limitations and guidelines, and contaminants of emerging concern including, but not limited to, PFAS and microplastics. - OCSD will continue to advocate for federal policies that minimize regulatory burdens imposed upon communities and public agencies that seek to adopt programs for the giveback of pharmaceuticals that will result in the reduction of disposal of pharmaceuticals through wastewater treatment facilities.
-Additionally, OCSD will advocate for federal funding of programs currently authorized that support the development of pharmaceutical management programs including education. - Support development of infrastructure policies and legislation that will close funding gaps and encourage direct grants assistance in support of projects and programs addressing resiliency needs that protect OCSD investments from natural disasters. - Work with U.S. Department of Energy and EPA to identify and support efforts to secure funding assistance for OCSD energy-water nexus project demonstrations.
+- Support legislation, policies and regulations that offer to provide below market bonding rate assistance to construct treatment facilities, including credit assistance, Build America Bonds, Municipal Facility Assistance and infrastructure banks.
+Focus should include modernizing wastewater treatment facilities including energy and water use efficiency as well as sustainable energy recovery technologies, core infrastructure assistance related wastewater treatment, funding of final stage of water recycling needs, and related demonstration of evolving technologies to address brine line needs. - Support legislation to label wipes as non-flushable/non-dispersible. - Identify opportunities to secure federal support of the Sanitation District's capital project needs as part of any budget decision making process for the coming fiscal year. - Promote restoration of federal deductibility of state and local tax payments and oppose elimination or restriction on the use or availability of tax-exempt financing for public infrastructure. - Support maximum funding in annual federal appropriations for the Clean Water Act State Revolving Fund (CWSRF). - Work with Congress and the United States Environmental Protection Agency to streamline the Clean Water Act permitting processes.
+Provide assurances that CWSRF appropriations are not transferred to State Drinking Water State Revolving Fund (SRF) needs. - Support legislation to revise the SRF allocation formula to allow for appropriate and fair share of funding to California consistent with United States EPA study (20 percent increase in share). - Support removal of private activity Bond State Volume Cap as part of national infrastructure initiative on water and wastewater facilities to allow for innovative financing approaches. - Work with the EPA on emerging regulatory issues of concern including integrated planning, method development, monitoring effluent limitations and guidelines, and contaminants of emerging concern including, but not limited to, PFAS and microplastics. - The Sanitation District will continue to advocate for federal policies that minimize regulatory burdens imposed upon communities and public agencies that seek to adopt programs for the giveback of pharmaceuticals that will result in the reduction of disposal of pharmaceuticals through wastewater treatment facilities.
+Additionally, the Sanitation District will advocate for federal funding of programs currently authorized that support the development of pharmaceutical management programs including education. - Support development of infrastructure policies and legislation that will close funding gaps and encourage direct grants assistance in support of projects and programs addressing resiliency needs that protect the Sanitation District investments from natural disasters. - Work with U.S. Department of Energy and EPA to identify and support efforts to secure funding assistance for the Sanitation District's energy-water nexus project demonstrations.